WojciechCendrzak/blog/src/content/accessing-i18next-translation-from-json-keys-instead-of-string-path.md

 i18next.t(keys.homePage.header.buttons.signIn.title);
 ```

-What fun is, typescript allows us already to load JSON files into code and take benefits from taking IntelliSense working already there.
+What fun is, the typescript already allows us to load JSON files into the code and enjoy the benefits of IntelliSense already running there.

 Now we need a new object named keys with the same structure as our JSON file.
 But instead of translated values at every leaf, we need to have **that key as a path**.
 Because i18next.t function still needs that path.